 Carla: There were several episodes that really stood out to me during this experience.

-The first and more important was getting to know the person that changed Julia’s life, that is Dr Scott.
+The first and more important was getting to know the person that changed Julia’s life, that is Dr. Scott.
 He will be remembered forever in our family.
 I have already said this to him and will repeat again, that his work of changing children’s condition of life must be very rewarding.
-And you in Floating Hospital should be very proud of such an excellent doctor developing his work and a great person as a human being.
+And you in Tufts Children's Hospital should be very proud of such an excellent doctor developing his work and a great person as a human being.
 We are very thankful to him, his team and to the hospital’s direction for helping us.

 Another episode was the preparation for the surgery and the post surgery.
 I will always remember how caring all the team was with us.
 The nurse that stood with Julia showing her all the things she was going to be using in the surgery and helping her to decorate the oxygen mask was just spectacular.
 I must also talk about the nurse that accompanied us in the post recovery, and assisted me while she was still recovering from the anesthesia.
 That woman was very important to me.
 It was as if my mother was there with me, caring me and guaranteeing that I was eating something and drinking a coffee while Julia was still sleeping.
 She was great.